arustle/azure-monitoring/README.md

 1. For the VM Scale Set, create an autoscaling rule based on metrics.
 2. Trigger the conditions for the rule, causing an autoscaling event.
 3. When complete, enable manual scale.

+kubectl run -i --tty load-generator --image=busybox /bin/sh
+# comment above will create the container and log you in to the container
+# then run the command below
+while true; do wget -q -O- http://cluster-ip-here; done

 ### Runbook